 In addition, polymer modified asphalt (SBS) technology makes the asphalt more flexible, and in testing, polymer modified IR shingles performed better than IR shingles alone (about a 20% to 50% improvement).
 GAF is one shingle manufacturer that offers IR and SBS Modified Shingles.
 Contact us and we can show you samples.

 The length of time you can expect your asphalt shingles to perform will depend on the climate, installation and other factors.
 Many companies offer limited lifetime warranties on asphalt shingles, which can be a long as 50 years.
 But asphalt shingles can become damaged long before the warranty expires.

 A manufacturer may also void your roof warranty if it’s determined that your roofer didn’t install the roof according to their “specifications.”
-That’s why you need to make sure you hire a top roofing contractor for installing an asphalt shingle roof in Ann Arbor, like Rapid Roofing, that uses quality material and is certified by the shingle manufacturer.
+That’s why you need to make sure you hire a top roofing contractor for installing an asphalt shingle roof in Ann Arbor, like A2 Roofing, that uses quality material and is certified by the shingle manufacturer.